logankcc/stm32-temperature-logger/README.md

 # STM32 Temperature Logger
 This repository contains all the source code required to program an STM32 NUCLEO-F446RE microcontroller to interact with a TMP100 temperature sensor and a 24FC256 EEPROM using C++.
 The source code is located in the `Project` directory.
 Auto-generated HAL files, created by STM32CubeIDE, are located in the `Core` and `Drivers` directories.

-The entry point for this project is the `project_main` function, implemented in `project_main.cpp`, and called in `main.c`.
+The entry point for this project is the `project_main` function, implemented in `Project/Src/project_main.cpp`, and called in `Core/Src/main.c`.
 This structure ensures complete separation between the auto-generated HAL files and the embedded program.
 As a result, STM32CubeIDE can update the auto-generated files without impacting the program.

 ## Program Logic
 - **Step 1: Configuration**